antoonaranjo/schrodinger-equation-numerical-methods/README.md

 # Time-Dependent Schrödinger Equation: Numerical Methods and 1D Quantum Problems

-This repository contains the code and thesis developed for my undergraduate dissertation in the Dual Bachelor's Degree in Physics and Mathematics.
+This repository contains the code and thesis developed for my undergraduate dissertation in the Dual Bachelor's Degree in Physics and Mathematics, which received a final grade of **9.1/10**.

 The project studies numerical solutions of the **time-dependent Schrödinger equation** in one-dimensional quantum systems using **finite-difference methods**, comparing numerical results with analytical solutions whenever possible.